Manav-Guha/Military_Innovation_Tool/docs/user-guide.md

 When using this framework in academic work, please cite:

 Guha, Manabrata.
-"Military Innovation: Between the Knowns and the Unknowns."
-[Publication details]
+"Military Innovation: Between the Knowns and the Unknowns." [forthcoming]

 Framework Tool: https://manav-guha.github.io/Military_Innovation_Tool/innovation-tool2.html